House where Whitey Bulger buried 3 victims faces demolition

 During Bulger's racketeering trial, a witness said he saw Bulger kill three people in the house.
 Their bodies were buried in the basement, which had a dirt floor at the time.
 In 1985, when the house was about to be sold, the bodies were exhumed and reburied elsewhere.

 Bulger was convicted in 2013 for his role in the deaths of 11 people, including the three buried in the house.
-He was killed in a federal prison last October at age 89.
+He was killed in a federal prison in October 2018 at age 89.

 The Boston Landmarks Commission has 10 calendar days to review applications to demolish properties to determine whether they have “”historic significance."

-Note: This story has been updated to correct that Bulger was killed in October 2018, not last October.